Part 2: Troubleshoot network connectivity from Oracle Autonomous AI Database at Multicloud

 ALTER DATABASE PROPERTY SET ROUTE_OUTBOUND_CONNECTIONS = 'ENFORCE_PRIVATE_ENDPOINT';

-Finally, if you would ever need to reset this parameter you could run ALTER DATABASE PROPERTY SET ROUTE_OUTBOUND_CONNECTIONS = '';.
+If you ever need to reset this parameter you can run ALTER DATABASE PROPERTY SET ROUTE_OUTBOUND_CONNECTIONS = '';.

 3. Open ADB-S network ACLs